 Several options surfaced.
-You could create some type of profile for a searcher to collect information about their interests — either by having them complete a form, recording their activities and search history, looking through the contents of their desktops and emails or from both their explicit and implied interests.
+You could create some type of profile for a searcher to collect information about their interests – either by having them complete a form, recording their activities and search history, looking through the contents of their desktops and emails or from both their explicit and implied interests.
 Unfortunately, people often hesitate to share detailed personal information about their interests with search engines.
-Plus, an individual’s past searching history may not be helpful in predicting their future intentions.
+Plus, an individual’s past searching history may not help predict their future intentions.

 You could aggregate information collected from a large number of interactions between users and search engines.
 What pages do people click when faced with a list of search results?
 If the vast majority of those searching for java choose pages about programming, it would make sense to show more programming pages in search results and fewer pages about coffee.

 Studying a series of searches from the same user may offer a glimpse into modified search behavior.
 How does an individual change their queries after receiving unsatisfactory results?
-Are search terms shortened, lengthened or combined with new terms?
+Are search terms shortened, lengthened, or combined with new terms?
 Comparing selected results (Web pages) of one user to that of another using the same query could be very telling.
-Although the search engines will not share their strategies, it’s clear that this type of analysis is being used elsewhere on the Web.
-Consider the item-to-item recommendations that Amazon.com offers when people perform searches at that store (people who purchased this book were also interested in …).
+Although the search engines will not share their strategies, it is clear that this type of analysis is being used elsewhere on the Web.
+Consider the item-to-item recommendations that Amazon.com offers when people perform searches at that store (people who purchased this book were also interested in).
 Now, imagine a search engine recommending pages selected by other users who searched using the same terms.

 Add to that some other information that a search engine might collect about a user when a search is performed – location, language preferences indicated in their browser or the type of device they are using (mobile phone, handheld or desktop).